M-st3lla/Project-Phase1/README.md

 ## License
-Licensed under the MIT License
+Licensed under the MIT License.

 ## Copyright(c) 2024
 Permission is granted to any person who wishes to use,modify, or distribute this software provided that this copyright notice and this permission notice is included.